 Inserting this key into a company computer would have made it possible to hack into the data, including administrator and user passwords.

-What to do?
+>>> What to do?

-Strictly control all company computer access by outside staff, especially those of foreign nationality.
+Strictly control all company computer access by outside staff.

 Only use storage methods (CD, USB keys) that have been checked by the IT department, especially if they were supplied to the company by visitors.